ARPOISE/ARpoise/php/porpoise/README.md

 ![BackEndImg3](/images/BackEnd3.png)
 ### Explanation:
 The following properties of a POI can be edited:
 * **Title**: The title is optional, it can be used to make a POI relative to the camera of the device.
 If the title of a POI contains the string **CameraChild**, the POI is always displayed relative to the camera of the device.
 This feature can be used to show a 'Heads up Display' that is alway visible to the user, or to show some introduction text that the user should see.
-The **Relative location** property of the POI allow to place the object, e.g. **0,0,2** would show it in the middle of the screen, two meters away from the camera.
+The **Relative location** property of the POI allows to place the object, e.g. **0,0,2** would show it in the middle of the screen, two meters away from the camera.
 * **Lat/Lon**: Allows to change the latitude and longitude of the POI.
 The POI's location can also be changed by dragging the POI's marker in the placement map.
 * **Is visible**: This combo box defines whether the POI is visible.
 * **Absolute altitude**: Allows to set the absolute altitude of the POI.